[by Lani Russwurm] The Dark Secrets of Stanley Park Tour is a journey through a wild forest – and an equally wild history!

 Some stumps date back to 19th century logging operations from before it was a park.
 Many landmark trees that became famous to locals in the early days of the park have died from diseases as well as storms.
 And of course the destructive side of nature left its mark on the area long before it was a park, when only Indigenous people lived here.
 As much as we value having a slice of nature right in the city, Stanley Park has taught us to appreciate that nature itself is a volatile and sometimes violent force for change.

-For more, see Sean Kheraj, Inventing Stanley Park: An Environmental History (UBC Press, 2013).
+Also, see Sean Kheraj, Inventing Stanley Park: An Environmental History (UBC Press, 2013).
 For a more human history of the park, see Jean Barman’s book on the Indigenous and other communities that lived there, Stanley Park’s Secret: The Forgotten Families of Whoi Whoi, Kanaka Ranch, and Brockton Point (Harbour Publishing, 2005).

 Title image: Photo by Stephen Joseph Thompson, ca. 1898, City of Vancouver Archives #St Pk P223